-Helen's choral music will feature in four winter concerts across Perthshire, including the premiere of Credo by Pitlochry & District Choral Society and Wings of the Morning by Anita MacKenzie Mills and Margaret Sikora as part of 'Hidden Voices' promoting music by female composers.
+Helen's choral music will feature in four winter concerts across Perthshire, including the premieres of Credo by Pitlochry & District Choral Society, and Wings of the Morning by Anita MacKenzie Mills and Margaret Sikora as part of 'Hidden Voices' promoting music by female composers.

 Inside Story Feature

 An interview on Helen's music and upcoming recording release featured on PARMA Recording's Inside Story.
-Read about Helen'sjourney into composing and the new recording.
 Gloria in excelsis Deo featured on radio show Music of our Mothers, broadcast in the USA on 10 April.
 Host Ellen Grolman reviewed the work as 'spectacular writing for voices'.

 Evening of Sacred Song

-A showcase evening of Sacred Song concert in All Saints Church, Perthshire, saw Helen and a choir of 22 singers selected from across Perth & Kinross perform a programme of new choral music all written by Helen; an ambitious ask of singers and audiences!
-The evening saw the world premiere of May the Road Rise Up! and the UK premiere of Helen's setting of the Gloria.
-The sell-out concert concluded with a standing ovation and raised £860 for the Perth-based charity PKAVS and All Saints church.
+A showcase evening in All Saints Church, Perthshire, saw a choir of 22 singers selected from Perth & Kinross perform a programme of Helen's new choral work.
+The evening saw the world premiere of May the Road Rise Up! and the UK premiere of Gloria.
+The sell-out concert concluded with a standing ovation and raised £860 charity PKAVS and All Saints church.